Low-confinement silicon nitride waveguides manufactured via direct glass bonding: Introduction

 For fabricating test samples of waveguide structures, it is worth mentioning femtosecond laser writing (FSLW) technology~\cite{PhysRevApplied.22.064079}.
 This technology enables the creation of waveguide structures in various types of glass: amorphous silicon oxide~\cite{Shah:05}, borosilicate glass~\cite{chen_femtosecond-laser-written_2018}, phosphate glass~\cite{Dong:13}, and various glass alloys~\cite{10.1117/1.1905363}.
 However, scaling this technology to industrial production is challenging.

+More broadly, glass-based photonics has recently developed beyond femtosecond-laser-written structures.
+Recent examples include low-loss polymeric waveguides on glass substrates for co-packaged optics~\cite{Chang2025PolymerGlass}, silicon nitride photonics on glass for scalable optical redistribution layers~\cite{Jin2025SiNGlass}, ion-exchanged glass waveguide circuits for high-density optical interconnects~\cite{Brusberg2025IonExchangedGlass}, and low-confinement TiO$_2$ waveguides fabricated by electron-beam evaporation~\cite{Hsu2025TiO2}.
+These approaches illustrate that glass-based platforms can also be compatible with scalable manufacturing.
+In this context, the proposed method is not intended to replace state-of-the-art LPCVD or Damascene SiN technologies, which provide lower losses, mature stress-control strategies, and higher integration density.
+Its main distinction is the use of direct glass bonding to form a thick, symmetric, mechanically robust cladding around an ultrathin SiN$_x$ core, while retaining a simple route to low-confinement geometries and efficient butt coupling.

 In this work, we present an alternative technology for obtaining low-confinement waveguides in Borofloat 33 glass, utilizing thermal bonding to fuse two glass surfaces.
 This approach allows reducing the minimum waveguide thickness to tens of nanometers, enables low-loss input from standard optical fiber ($\sim 1$ dB per facet), and offers scalability for manufacturing.
+The proposed process is potentially compatible with wafer-level scaling because the waveguides are defined by parallel lithographic, deposition, planarization, and bonding steps rather than by serial writing; however, scaling to larger wafers will require dedicated control of surface roughness, flatness, wafer bow, CMP uniformity, particle contamination, bonding yield, and chip-level facet preparation.